thepeergroup/aspen/README.md

 (Liz) [works at] (Employer, Kabletown)
 ```

-The `default_attribute` line tells Aspen that when we encounter a node in default-attribute form, that it should assign the content for a node beginning  with `Employer` to `company_name`.
+The lines under `attributes` tells Aspen that when we encounter a node in grouped form like `Employer, Kabletown`, that it should set `Kabletown` as the `company_name` of the node.

 The whole code all together is: